Plumbers, Gasfitters

 Private vehicle owners

-Note: The certification process for self-containment is separate from the processes relating to a vehicle’s warrant of fitness or low volume vehicle certification.
+Note 2: The certification process for self-containment is separate from the processes relating to a vehicle’s warrant of fitness or low volume vehicle certification.
 In particular, any modifications made to a vehicle for the purposes of self-containment (or otherwise) may need a low volume vehicle certification.
-For more information, visit the Waka Kotahi website.
+For more information, visit the NZTA Waka Kotahi website.

 Certification requirements for SCVs

-The detail of the requirements is contained in the Act and the Regulations.
-The Vehicle inspection guidance (aimed at Vehicle Inspectors and Certification Authorities) may also be helpful in understanding the requirements contained in the Regulations.
+The detail of the requirements is contained in section 87U(4) of the Act and Part 2 of the Regulations.
+The Vehicle inspection guidance (aimed at Vehicle Inspectors and Certification Authorities) may also be helpful in understanding the requirements contained in the Act and Regulations.

 Certification of smaller vehicles